 58. Explosives of all kinds must in addition to appearing on the manifest be declared by special letter to the Director, which letter must be delivered where practicable twenty-four hours prior to the arrival of the vessel.
 This letter must contain a description of the dangerous cargo carried by the vessel, listing the kind of explosives, number of packages, and where they are stowed.
-The vessel must comply with the international regulations which apply to such cases.
+The vessel must comply with the international regulations which apply to such cases and must remain five miles from any port until otherwise directed by the Director.
 Prescribed signals must be shown by day and night and all necessary precautions must be taken.
 The Authority reserves the right to accept or refuse cargo which may be considered dangerous to persons or property.

-Notification of explosives
+Notification of